 Directions

-- Soak 20 corn husk in really hot water, set aside.
-They should soak for a few hours.
+- Ahead of time, soak 20 corn husk in really hot water, set aside.
+They should soak for at least an hour.

-- Mix in the masa to the butter/sugar mixture.
-Fold in the preserves and diced pineapple.
-If adding in the pecans, add them now.
+- Fold in the preserves and diced pineapple.
+If adding in the pecans, coconut or raisins, add them now.
 Or leave as is for pineapple only tamal.

 Notes